Crimean–Congo hemorrhagic fever

-CCHF cases are observed in a wide geographic range including Africa, Russia, the Balkans, the Middle East, and Asia.
+CCHF is a geographically widespread viral hemorrhagic fever, found in Eastern and Southern Europe, the Mediterranean, northwestern China, central Asia, Africa, the Middle East, and the Indian subcontinent.
+It is typically found in regions south of the 50th parallel north.
 Typically small outbreaks are seen in areas where the virus is endemic.
 In 2013 Iran, Russia, Turkey, and Uzbekistan documented more than 50 cases.
-The fatality rate is typically between 10 and 40%, though fatalities as high as 80% have been observed in some outbreaks.
+Unlike most viral hemorrhagic fever diseases which occur usually in Africa, Asia and South America, CCHF is prevalent also in parts of Europe, especially in the Balkans and former USSR states (hantavirus hemorrhagic fever with renal syndrome caused by Puumala virus and Dobrava-Belgrade virus also occurs in Europe).
+The fatality rate of CCHF is typically between 10 and 40% though fatalities as high as 60%-80% and as low as 0%-5% have been observed in some outbreaks.
 The virus was first observed in Crimea in the 1940s.
+The case fatality for the Kosovo outbreak that occurred in the period of 1995 to 2013 was 25.5%.

 In the past 20 years, CCHF outbreaks have been reported in eastern Europe, particularly in the former Soviet Union, throughout the Mediterranean, in northwestern China, central Asia, southern Europe, Africa, the Middle East, and the Indian subcontinent.
+In recent years the disease has extended its geographical range, moving towards the western part of Mediterranean Europe; in 2024, Portugal recorded its first-ever laboratory-confirmed human death from CCHF.
 CCHF is on WHO's priority list for Research and Development and the US National Institute of Allergy and Infectious Diseases (NIH/NIAID) priority A list, as a disease posing the highest level of risk to national security and public health.
+CCHF is the most widely distributed tick-borne viral disease in the world.
+In addition to becoming indigenous to the Iberian peninsula in the 21st century (with the first autochthonous human cases in the region confirmed in Spain in 2016), antibodies in cattle and wildlife have been detected in Southern France (although no human cases).

+In the 12th century, a hemorrhagic syndrome with symptoms similar to CCHF was described on the territory of present day Tajikistan, and was said to be caused by an arthropod which was tough, small, related to a louse or tick, and normally parasitising a black bird.